ghoomfrog/silili/README.md

 - *mun* is a forward fist with an open pinkie and thumb.
 - *nas* is a vertical sideways flat hand waving left and right.
 - *wa* is a horizontal sideways flat hand waving left and right.
-- *pul* is a chest-level upward finger-wiggling hand.
+- *pil* is a chest-level upward finger-wiggling hand.
 - *kisis* is a downward finger-pinched hand.
 - *tis* is a downward finger-rubbing gesture.